-The Graduate Management Admission Test, the GMAT, is the entrance exam used worldwide by the best MBA programs.
-However, the GMAT is also preferred by many highly ranked MSc in Finance, MSc in Management, or MSc in Economics programs as well.
-The exam score is valid for five years, and you can get your score sent to your chosen universities anytime within these five years.
+The Graduate Management Admission Test, or GMAT, is an entrance exam used worldwide by the best MBA programs.
+However, the GMAT is also preferred by many highly ranked MSc in Finance, MSc in Management, and MSc in Data Science programs.
+The exam score is valid for five years, and you can get your score sent to your target universities anytime within these five years.

-What are the sections and question types of the GMAT exam?
+What are the sections of the GMAT ?

-During the Verbal Section you will have to answer 36 questions in 65 minutes.
-Three question types will appear in mixed order.
-Reading Comprehension questions require that you answer some questions in connection with a long passage.
-Critical Reasoning questions require that you read and comprehend a short text and answer a question about it, using logical thinking.
+- During the Verbal Reasoning, you will have to answer 36 questions in 65 minutes.
+Three types of multiple-choice questions will appear in mixed order.
+Reading Comprehension questions require that you answer them in connection with 4 passages of different topics.
+Critical Reasoning questions require that you be able to analyze a short argument by using your logical thinking skill.
 Finally, Sentence Correction questions test your knowledge of written English and force you to consider not only grammar, but also meaning.

-The combined results of the Quantitative and the Verbal Sections give the most important score, with a maximum value of 800 points.
-The score is also given with a percentile value, which is generally used for entrance exams in many countries.
-The percentile value expresses your score relative to the results of all other examinees in the last few years.
+The Quant and Verbal sections together will determine your most important score, the GMAT score, with a maximum possible value of 800 points.
+The score is associated with a percentile value, which expresses your score relative to the results of all other examinees in the last few years.

-After registration at mba.com, you are free to access the online GMAT Official Prep platform that contains 90 practice questions along with 2 complete exams providing an experience very similar to that on the real exam.
-I recommend that you first try the practice questions only and that you take the practice exams in a later phase of your exam preparation, because there are very few complete official adaptive tests available.
+At mba.com, you can access the online tool GMAT Official Practice, which contains 90 free practice questions and 2 free practice exams and provides an experience very similar to that on the real exam.
+However, I recommend that you first try the practice questions only and that you take the practice exams in a later phase of your preparation, because, including the free ones, only 6 official practice exams are available.